etal/cnvkit/doc/pipeline.rst

     cnvkit.py antitarget my_targets.bed -g data/access-5kb-mappable.hg19.bed -o my_antitargets.bed

-Certain genomic regions cannot be mapped by resequencing (see :ref:`access`); we can avoid them when calculating the antitarget locations by passing the locations of the accessible sequence regions with the ``-g`` or ``--access`` option.
+Certain genomic regions cannot be mapped by short-read resequencing (see :ref:`access`); we can avoid them when calculating the antitarget locations by passing the locations of the accessible sequence regions with the ``-g`` or ``--access`` option.
 CNVkit will then compute "antitarget" bins only within the accessible genomic regions specified in the "access" file.

 CNVkit uses a cautious default off-target bin size that, in our experience, will typically include more reads than the average on-target bin.
 However, we